intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Reports for high priority issues need special handling.

-**Severe issues**: make sure the subject or ticket title as well as the first paragraph makes the severeness obvious.
+**Severe issues**: make sure the subject or ticket title as well as the first paragraph makes the severity obvious.

 **Regressions**: make the report's subject start with '[REGRESSION]'.